runatlantis/atlantis/runatlantis.io/guide/getting-started.md

 You should see Atlantis logging about receiving the webhook and you should see the output of `terraform plan` on your repo.

 Atlantis tries to figure out the directory to plan in based on the files modified.
-If you need to customize the directories that that Atlantis runs in or the commands it runs if you're using workspaces or `.tfvars` files, see [atlantis.yaml Reference](../docs/atlantis-yaml-reference.html).
+If you need to customize the directories that Atlantis runs in or the commands it runs if you're using workspaces or `.tfvars` files, see [atlantis.yaml Reference](../docs/atlantis-yaml-reference.html).

 ### Manual Plan